-When you access the device using Command Line Interface, SFTP or SCP, each of these applications establishes a separate SSH connection to the device.
+When you access the device using Command Line Interface, SCP or SFTP, each of these applications establishes a separate SSH connection to the device.

 Session timeout [min]

 Specifies the timeout in minutes.
 After the user logged into the device management has been inactive for this time, the device ends the connection.